Who are we?

 Concerns, suggestions, questions?

-- Click on any moderator’s name or profile image within the Facebook group, and click “Message.”
+- From within the support group, click on any moderator’s name or profile image within the Facebook group, and click “Message.”

 - Send a message to Thyroid Patients Canada on Facebook Messenger.